 Chronic Condition or Illness

-A chronic illness is a life-threatening condition that requires ongoing treatment e.g. diabetes and asthma.p>
+A chronic illness is a life-threatening condition that persists for longer than three months and requires ongoing treatment, for example, diabetes, asthma, and cancer.

-Medication that is taken for a chronic condition.
-Medical schemes are entitled to manage the benefits for these conditions by specifying your choice of medication.
-Cover can be limited to certain brands or generic medication.
+Chronic medication is taken for certain life-threatening conditions such as diabetes and heart disease that require ongoing treatment.
+Medical schemes are entitled to manage benefits for these conditions by specifying your choice of medication and by limiting cover on certain brands, or only covering generic medication.

 Claims Paying Ability

 This is the number of monthly claims that the scheme is able to cover with its existing cash and cash equivalents.

 In terms of legislation, all members of a medical scheme option must pay the same contributions and cannot be asked to pay more due to age or ill health.